Your Culture is your Brand

 USAA – insurance and financial services (military families)

-This successful organisation has clearly defined its brand; they service only active or retired members of the US military and their families.
+This successful organization has clearly defined its brand; they service only active or retired members of the US military and their families.
 USAA has provided its very specific customer base with tailored services and has trained its staff on how serve these customers fabulously well.
 The exceptional customer service has led to off-the-chart customer rankings that have transformed the USAA from a little known brand to a legendary brand, both in terms of service delivery and technological innovation.

 The USAA has also succeeded in branding its culture by creating a strong sense of identification between the front line employees and the customers.
 The USAA does most of its business over the internet and over the phone and has over 13,000 customer representatives.
 This innovative company has motivated its employees by developing a much-admired training program where the personnel learn a myriad of technical skills that can increase their productivity.